-- More recent accident months which have less own experience - Changes in claims reporting and handling procedures over time. - The frequency and severity of large motor third party liability claims - Periodic Payment Orders, associated life expectancies of claimants and the uncertainty in inflation and investment returns over the lifetime of those claims - Changes in the regulatory environment, including events which have a retrospective impact. - The impact of high inflation, war in Ukraine and other conflicts and global macro effects including their impacts to the insurance supply chain - Other claims inflation uncertainties.
+- More recent accident months which have less own experience - Changes in claims reporting and handling procedures over time. - The frequency and severity of large motor third party liability claims. - Inherent variability, particularly in relation to motor insurance third party liability claims with potentially unlimited liability. - Periodic Payment Orders, associated life expectancies of claimants and the uncertainty in inflation and investment returns over the lifetime of those claims. - Change in business mix due to changing risk models. - Changes in the regulatory environment, including events which have a retrospective impact. - The impact of high inflation, arising from global macro-economic and geo-political effects including their impacts to the insurance supply chain. - Other claims inflation uncertainties.